Skip to main content

 • Your settings are visible to VASPs connected to GTR Network, so they know which fields are expected to return match / mismatch verification results when they are sending PII to you.

-To manage this setting, log in to the GTR website and navigate to [My Account] > [Settings] > [Required PII Setting].
+To manage this setting, log in to the GTR website and navigate to [My Account] > [Settings] > [Compliance] > [Expected PII Preferences].

 INFO